Tailoring the side chain of imide-functional benzotriazole based polymers to achieve internal quantum efficiency approaching 100%†

-The rise of halogenated organic semiconducting materials has triggered a significant enhancement in power conversion efficiency of organic solar cells.
+The development of halogenated organic semiconducting materials has triggered a significant enhancement in power conversion efficiency of organic solar cells.
 Herein, two wide-bandgap polymers containing an electron-deficient [1,2,3]triazolo[4,5-f]isoindole-5,7(2H,6H)-dione (TzBI) unit were developed, by introducing a halogen atom into the thienyl side chain of the copolymerized benzo[1,2-b:4,5-b′]dithiophene unit.
-When combining with a non-fullerene acceptor Y6, both copolymers presented increased crystalline coherence length and significantly reduced phase-separated domain size, and thus resulting higher charge transfer efficiency and more satisfactory charge transport properties than the non-halogenated polymer analogue PHT-EHp without halogen substituents in the thienyl unit of the side-chain.
-The organic solar cell device based on PClT-EHp:Y6 blend present a remarkable current density of 27.3 mA cm−2 and an impressively high internal quantum efficiency of approaching 100% at the wavelength of 820 nm, both of which are among the highest values reported for single-junction organic solar cells.
-Moreover, devices prepared from PClT-EHp and the Y6-derivative, Y6DT produces a further enhanced efficiency of 16.4%, demonstrating the efficacy of dedicate materials design toward high-performance binary organic solar cells.
+When combined with a non-fullerene acceptor Y6, both copolymers presented increased crystalline coherence length and significantly reduced phase-separated domain size, thus resulting in higher charge transfer efficiency and more satisfactory charge transport properties than the non-halogenated polymer analogue PHT-EHp without halogen substituents in the thienyl unit of the side-chain.
+The organic solar cell device based on the PClT-EHp:Y6 blend presents a remarkable current density of 27.3 mA cm−2 and an impressively high internal quantum efficiency approaching 100% at the wavelength of 820 nm, both of which are among the highest values reported for single-junction organic solar cells.
+Moreover, the devices prepared from PClT-EHp and the Y6-derivative, Y6DT, present a further enhanced efficiency of 16.4%, demonstrating the efficacy of delicate materials design toward high-performance binary organic solar cells.